HTGA75/HTGA75/README.md

 # Hi there, I'm Harshit Gupta! 👋
 Welcome to my GitHub profile!
-I'm a **Full-Stack Developer** and **First-Year B.Sc Student in Applied AI and Data Science at IIT Jodhpur**, passionate about building scalable, accessible, and performance-oriented applications. 🚀
+I'm a **Full-Stack Developer** passionate about building scalable, accessible, and performance-oriented applications. 🚀

 ---